reginakavive/ict4bxw/readme.txt

+REAL-TIME SURVEILLANCE DASHBOARD

-A shinyapp for real-time surveillance of BXW Automatically updates(deploys to shinyapps.io) on push/ pull-request
+A shiny app for real-time surveillance of BXW Automatically updates(deploys to shinyapps.io) on push/ pull-request

 app.R: main dashboard (with server and ui functions)